braveclojure/bcjobs-blog/source/2021-09-20-a-better-clojure-job-board.html.md

 won't just become a better programmer, you'll also gain access to expanded career opportunities**.
-This will help grow the community, which in turn will help us continue <span style="text-decoration: line-through">taking over the programming world</span> making the language an even more viable choice for everybody.
+This will help grow the community, which in turn will help us continue <span style="text-decoration: line-through">taking over the programming world</span> making the language an even more viable choice.

 There are many more changes -- the UI is leagues better, there's better integration with Stripe so you can manage payments without having to contact me, etc. etc. etc. The main point is that I want the site help us all as much as a job board possibly can.
-My hope is that this massive upgrade, which I've worked on for over a year, will be good for companies, good for developers, and good for the entire Clojure community.
+My hope is that this massive upgrade will be good for companies, good for developers, and good for the entire Clojure community.

 ## Sponsorship benefits